Skip to main content

 Does the description disclose side effects, auth requirements, rate limits, or destructive behavior?

-With no annotations provided, the description carries the full burden of behavioral disclosure.
-It transparently describes the output contents (date, alerts, categories, sessions) and formatting style (box-drawing characters).
-However, it does not explicitly state that the tool is read-only or has no side effects, which is a minor gap.
+With no annotations provided, the description carries the full burden.
+It discloses the use of box-drawing characters for formatting, but does not explicitly state that the tool is read-only or has no side effects.
+For a menu generation tool, this is adequate but could be more transparent.

 Agents need to know what a tool does to the world before calling it.
 Descriptions should go beyond structured annotations to explain consequences.